Joao-Hypolito/Batalha_Primeira_Era/README.md

 > **Architectural Benefit:** Separating inventory responsibilities from the character model improves maintainability, reduces class coupling, and keeps the core gameplay loop free from unnecessary inventory-related complexity.

 > [!IMPORTANT]
-> **Architectural Benefit:** This design promotes efficient interaction with the primary game loop while keeping character instances lightweight and preventing unnecessary data accumulation within the core classes.
+> > [!IMPORTANT]
+> **Architectural Benefit:** This architecture isolates inventory management from the core character logic, reducing object complexity, improving maintainability, and ensuring efficient integration with the main gameplay loop.